 At 2lbs this machine is pretty lightweight, meaning that you can easily take it wherever you take your laptop and it’s also pretty slim at 1.5”.
 It’s well built enough to be easily capable of surviving the gigging lifestyle and it can be bus-powered, saving you the hassle of finding an extra plug socket.

 The Studio will suit the old-school musician who likes to navigate through sounds and edit their samples using knobs and wheels, as well as sequencing software.
 It will be less suited to the more modern musician/producer, who craves innovation in their equipment and technology.

 - A staggering amount of drum kits, synth sounds and more to experiment with gives this drum machine life of its own.

-- A decent-sized screen is built in so you can use this live without also needing to hook it up to a laptop or tablet for a display, which serves to enhance its live gig usability.
+- A decent-sized screen is built in so you can use this during live performance without also needing to hook it up to a laptop or tablet for a display, which serves to enhance its live gig usability.
 However, the functionality of this is much more limited than the touch-enabled screens, and you will need to use your computer much more.

 - It’s a very slim piece of kit, making it perfect for traveling.

 - Only an inch or so thick, it can be damaged quite easily if you aren’t careful.